What to Know About Derek Chauvin's Trial in Killing of George Floyd

 How to Watch the Trial of Derek Chauvin

 The judge has ruled cameras will be allowed in the courtroom, a first for Minnesota.
-The proceedings will be broadcast live by Court TV, which is also going to provide livestream coverage to other media sites.
+The proceedings will be broadcast live by Law&Crime, CBSNMinnesota, and Court TV.

 What Security and Coronavirus Precautions Will Be Observed in the Courtroom During Chauvin's Trial?